caxi8656/resume-software/Code_Optimization/README.md

   * `Filter.h` and `Filter.cpp` Contain the Filter class implementation, is where optimization occurs.
   * `boats.bmp` and `blocks-small.bmp` Contain the test images to calculate runtime.

 After optimizing, I decreased the CPE from approximately 700 to 161.
 Making it four times faster.
+To run, input 'make'.